Search results for

 The Anker Soundcore Space Q45 sitting on a wooden table with the headset folded up.

-The headset is designed to be used with Bluetooth but does include a 3.5mm jack as a backup.
+The headset is designed for Bluetooth but includes a 3.5mm jack as a backup.

 Recent advances in Bluetooth technology have brought a string of handy features.
 For example, devices running Bluetooth versions 5.2 or later support the Bluetooth Low Energy (LE) protocol and LC3 codec.
-This provides high-quality, low-power audio streaming that is better than the standard SBC codec.
-Recent Bluetooth devices can also use Auracast broadcasting, allowing devices to stream audio to many other devices without directly pairing.
+This provides high-quality, low-power audio streaming superior to the standard SBC codec.
+Many recent Bluetooth devices also support Auracast broadcasting, allowing a theoretically unlimited number of connections without direct pairing.

-The Anker Soundcore Space Q45 connects via Bluetooth 5.3 over the SBC, AAC, and LDAC codecs — the last profits up to 990kbps, 24-bit/96kHz audio sampling.
+The Anker Soundcore Space Q45 connect via Bluetooth 5.3 over the SBC, AAC, and LDAC codecs.
+The last provides up to 990kbps, 24-bit/96kHz audio sampling.
 Bluetooth 5.3 also improves power consumption and introduces channel classification to avoid interference in congested environments.
 However, the headphones do not support Bluetooth LE, Auracast, or the LC3 codec.
 The Anker Soundcore Life Q50 should run Bluetooth 5.4 to reduce latency, improve transfer speeds, and consume less power than their predecessor.

 What would you like to see Anker bring to the Anker Soundcore Life Q50?